AVA-Bench: Atomic Visual Ability Benchmark for Vision Foundation Models: Vision Foundation Models and Evaluation

 \subsection{LLM-based Evaluation for VFMs}

-Unlike the traditional paradigm, where different perception tasks, such as classification, detection or segmentation, necessitate task-specific models~\cite{han2022survey, awais2025foundation}, the widespread adoption of Large Language Models (LLMs) as versatile interfaces has significantly shifted this paradigm~\cite{zhang2024mm, wu2023multimodal}.
-Reflecting this shift, recent studies advocate leveraging large language models (LLMs) as general-purpose heads and evaluating VFMs on broad Visual Question Answering (VQA) benchmarks~\cite{tong2024cambrian}.
-Specifically, following the LLaVA approach, these studies utilize a two-stage framework: (i) pre-training a connector between frozen LLM and VFMs with image-text pairs for feature alignment (ii) fine-tuning both the connector and the LLM using instruction-tuning data, while keeping VFMs frozen during both stages (see \autoref{fig: architecture}).
+Unlike the traditional paradigm, where different tasks (\eg classification and segmentation) necessitate task-specific models~\citep{han2022survey, awais2025foundation}, the widespread adoption of Large Language Models (LLMs) as versatile interfaces has significantly shifted this paradigm~\citep{zhang2024mm, wu2023multimodal}.
+Reflecting this shift, recent studies advocate leveraging LLMs as general-purpose heads and evaluating VFMs on broad Visual Question Answering (VQA) benchmarks~\citep{tong2024cambrian}.
+Specifically, following the LLaVA approach, these studies utilize a two-stage framework: (i) pre-training a connector between frozen LLM and VFMs with image-text pairs for feature alignment (ii) fine-tuning both the connector and the LLM using instruction-tuning data, while keeping VFMs frozen during both stages (see \autoref{fig: arch_and_ava} (a)).
 This LLM-based evaluation protocol has rapidly gained popularity as it closely mirrors the contemporary multimodal LLM setting and effectively captures diverse real-world perception challenges.

 However, this evaluation protocol suffers from two potential blind spots.
-First, discrepancies may exist between instruction-tuning datasets and the test VQA datasets.
-Consequently, a miss-prediction might arise from data mismatch rather than genuine visual deficiencies in VFMs.
+First, discrepancies may exist between instruction-tuning data and the test VQA datasets.
+Thus, a miss-prediction might arise from data mismatch rather than genuine visual deficiencies in VFMs.
 Second, typical VQA benchmarks typically require multiple visual abilities simultaneously to produce correct answers.
 This multi-ability requirement obscures the exact cause behind a model’s incorrect predictions.
 For instance, if a VFM is proficient in almost all visual abilities except orientation recognition (forward or backward), it would fail on the question in \autoref{fig: ava_demo} (left).
-In such scenarios, current evaluation methods only provide relative comparisons between VFMs without elucidating the specific missing visual capabilities.
-Thus, our \ourbench aims to complement the popular LLM-based evaluation by pinpointing exactly where a VFM excels or falters, yielding a holistic understanding of their strengths and shortcomings.
+In such cases, current evaluations only provide relative comparisons between VFMs without elucidating the specific missing capabilities.
+Thus, \ourbench aims to complement the LLM-based evaluation by pinpointing exactly where a VFM excels or falters, yielding a holistic understanding of their strengths and shortcomings.